 Agree on Guidelines

 - Both partners could print some of the information from this page or the table below to refer to.

-Messages that generally help the speaker feel heard are all sounds and words that give the effect that you’re interested, present and want to hear more like;
+These are all sounds and words that give the effect that you’re interested, present and want to hear more like:

-Once the big feelings have been expressed around a certain topic and you’d like some support problem solving solutions, you could ask.
-‘Would you be willing to help me brainstorm some solutions?” or “I’d like to think about some steps towards change that I could make and I’d be happy to hear your ideas as well”.
+Once the big feelings have been expressed around a certain topic and you’d like some support problem-solving solutions, you could ask; “Would you be willing to help me brainstorm some solutions?”.
+Or “I’d like to think about some steps towards change that I could make and I’d be happy to hear your ideas as well”.